openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection.rst

 The ``ov::hint::performance_mode`` property enables you to specify a performance option for AUTO to be more efficient for particular use cases.
 The default hint for AUTO is ``LATENCY``.

 The THROUGHPUT and CUMULATIVE_THROUGHPUT hints below only improve performance in an asynchronous inference pipeline.
-For information on asynchronous inference, see the :doc:`Async API ../../../documentation <../integrate-openvino-with-your-application/inference-request>` .
+For information on asynchronous inference, see the :doc:`Async API documentation < ./../../integrate-openvino-with-your-application/

+       ../integrate-openvino-with-your-application/inference-request>` .
 The following notebooks provide examples of how to set up an asynchronous pipeline:

 * :doc:`Image Classification Async Sample <../../../learn-openvino/openvino-samples/image-classification-async>`
-* `Notebook - Asynchronous Inference with OpenVINO™ <notebooks/115-async-api-with-output.html>`__
+* `Notebook - Asynchronous Inference with OpenVINO™ <./../../../notebooks/115-async-api-with-output.html>`__
-* `Notebook - Automatic Device Selection with OpenVINO <notebooks/106-auto-device-with-output.html>`__
+* `Notebook - Automatic Device Selection with OpenVINO <./../../../notebooks/106-auto-device-with-output.html>`__

 LATENCY
 --------------------